maoyuans/chronicles-of-terre/hidden/TBR/Apotheosis.md

 And to them we can offer your image, for them to write their own stories.

-...
-Yet we see your eyes fixated on something else that we cannot see.
+...Yet we see your eyes fixated on something else that we cannot see.
 We have watched you standing beside others that left before you, with that same light in your eyes.
 We are familiar with this matter, yet we cannot understand it like you do.
 What you described as Emotion...
 Is it missing from the equation?

 Perhaps we have failed to distill and filter out these impurities from this world's substances.
 It is not too late, however, little one, to let go of this Emotion.
 In our perfect world, it is of no use to us and our exemplars.